trac-hacks/trac-code-comments-plugin/README.md

 Pick an `.egg` file from the Downloads section and place it in the `plugins/` directory of your Trac install.

+Alternatively build your own egg by checking out the repository and running `python setup.py bdist_egg` in your working copy.
+Copy the resultant .egg to your `plugins` directory.

 Trac Code Comments plugin requres at least python 2.4 and runs on Trac 0.12.

 Features